Table of Contents

 The possible causative role of radiation exposure in ALL has been extensively studied and debated over the last few decades.
-The current consensus is that radiation exposure is unlikely to increase the risk of ALL but may be a significant risk factor for acute myeloid leukemia.
+The current consensus is that radiation exposure is unlikely to increase the risk of ALL, but may be a significant risk factor for acute myeloid leukemia.

-Acute myeloid leukemia on the other hand has been linked to many risk factors.
+Acute myeloid leukemia, on the other hand, has been linked to many risk factors.
 Most of the risk factors that have been shown to be associated with acute myeloid leukemia are known to be associated with defects in deoxyribonucleic acid (DNA) repair mechanisms.

-Radiation exposure might have a significant role in developing acute myeloid leukemia in children but more research is still needed.
+Radiation exposure might have a significant role in developing acute myeloid leukemia in children, but more research is still needed.
 For instance, while the risk of acute myeloid leukemia seems to be higher in Japan after the atomic explosions at Hiroshima and Nagasaki among children, the effects on incidence are seldom noticed in adults.
-Additionally, the risk of acute myeloid leukemia in children who live near nuclear plants was debated to be higher but definite proof from adequate research is still lacking to support this claim.
+Additionally, the risk of acute myeloid leukemia in children who live near nuclear plants was debated to be higher, but definite proof from adequate research is still lacking to support this claim.

-Several genetic disorders have been shown to be associated with an increased risk of acute myeloid leukemia which include Down syndrome, Diamond-Blackfan anemia, Fanconi anemia, and Bloom syndrome.
+Several genetic disorders have been shown to be associated with an increased risk of acute myeloid leukemia which includes Down syndrome, Diamond-Blackfan anemia, Fanconi anemia, and Bloom syndrome.
 Dyskeratosis congenita has been associated with a relative risk of developing acute myeloid leukemia that is 200 higher than the normal population.
 All of these syndromes share the same common pathologic mechanisms of impaired DNA repair.

 Pathophysiology of Pediatric Leukemias